andres-erbsen/andres.systems/src/blog/2015-07-19-andres-systems-github-pages-and-cloudflare.md

 Let's see how all this keeps together: I would not be too surprised if the answer was "not quite perfectly", after all, the domain name is the only piece I am paying for here is the domain name.

+EDIT: also revamped how the source is managed in git (the output site is a submodule of the source).